Erikwoj/bcecon.github.io/index.md

     <div class="span8 span12-tablet">
             Hello!<br>
             <br/>
             My name is Byeong-Hak Choe.
-I am a lecturer in data analytics at the State University of New York at Geneseo.<br>
+I am a lecturer in data analytics at the School of Business at the State University of New York at Geneseo.<br>
             <br/>
             My research focuses on how to improve effectiveness of climate policy at both micro and macro levels.
 In particular, I am interested in building relevant climate-economy models that analyze the interaction between economies and the climate under risks arising from (1) climate change and (2) a transition to carbon-neutral economies.<br>
             <br/>